 Frequently Asked Questions

 The NextGen Energy Program is a new public-private partnership initiative by the University of Maryland, College Park to secure long-term energy service for its campus.
-UMD envisions the NextGen Energy Program as a means for ensuring reliable, efficient and affordable energy while also serving as a platform for meeting UMD-wide sustainability goals for energy production and usage.
+The NextGen Energy Program will ensure efficient and affordable energy and will also serve as a platform to meet UMD-wide sustainability goals for energy production and usage.

 Our current energy system provides heating, cooling and electric services through what’s known as “tri-generation.”
 This allows us to produce all three types of energy with the same process, minimizing lost or wasted energy.

-The University of Maryland’s previous energy system partnership is drawing to a close, and as our current system continues to age, it becomes less reliable and efficient.
-Ensuring we have reliable energy services impacts every facet of campus life, including dorms, dining halls, classrooms, labs, the student union and the stadium, and renewing and modernizing our system is critical to driving the university’s success and supporting our mission of providing excellent teaching, research and service.
+The University of Maryland’s previous energy system partnership is ending, and our current system has become less efficient and dependable as it continues to age.
+Ensuring we have dependable energy services impacts every facet of campus life, including dorms, dining halls, classrooms, labs, the student union and the stadium, and renewing and modernizing our system is critical to driving the university’s success and supporting our mission of providing excellent teaching, research and service.

 In order to upgrade the existing system while meeting its sustainability goals, the university conducted extensive research and evaluated a range of options for generating heat and power on campus moving forward.
 The resulting NextGen Energy Program proposes replacing our current system in a way that is consistent with our core values and best serves our community, now and in the future.

-As we evaluated potential energy system options to define the Request for Proposal (RFP) base case for NextGen, we examined a variety of factors, such as the extent various energy system options would:
+As we evaluated potential energy system options to define the Request for Proposal (RFP) for NextGen, we examined a variety of factors, such as the extent various energy system options would:

+The impact of this program and its construction on students is of utmost importance to us.
+We realize there have been several major projects in recent years that have caused significant disruptions on campus.
+We do not want to add to this issue.
 Since the steam and electric distributions systems run throughout the campus, at some point, there may be some impact on movement around campus.
-Until UMD selects a private sector partner, it isn’t possible to say what the extent or timing of that impact may be.
 UMD anticipates requiring its partner to minimize disruption and to perform as much work as reasonably possible during breaks.
 As always, we will keep the campus apprised of all work impacting daily operations and be available to answer any questions.